-Swiss-Khmer owned Kep Lodge is one of Kep’s secret hideaways.
+Long-running Kep Lodge is still one of Kep’s loveliest secret hideaways.

-Set the farthest from the beach, Kep Lodge is on a rise backing onto the National Park and enjoys spectacular views out across the surrounds and over the bay to Bokor.
-The accommodation is only ten rooms in two flavours: solid and very spacious wooden duplex bungalows and a handful of concrete chalet-style bungalows.
-The latter are slightly better positioned, but all enjoy terrific views.
-The rooms are very clean and well looked after, with spacious bathrooms, in a lush and private setting.
-The Lodge also has a large restaurant with a mix of Khmer and Western food (along with some Swiss specialities like schnitzel and fondue) that gets rave reviews.
-To keep you occupied, there’s a pool table and a comfortable upstairs lounge with great views to the sea.
-A small kidney-shaped salt water pool is the perfect place to sit on a lounger and sip a cocktail.
+The Lodge also has a large restaurant with a mix of Khmer and Western food that gets rave reviews.
+To keep you occupied, there’s a pool table and a comfortable upstairs lounge with views to the sea.
+A mid-sized salt-water pool is a great place to sit on a lounger and sip a cocktail.
 Many expats must agree because it can be tough to get a room -- book ahead if you’re headed to Kep for a holiday weekend.
 It’s a great place -- well suited to a sleepy few days in the company of friends or a couple of books.
-The walk into Kep is a bit far -- figure on around 30 minutes -- but chances are you won't need to stray far too often.
-Free WiFi throughout and there's a laptop for use in the restaurant.
-A little unexpectedly, bills are subject to a 5% service charge, so be sure you're not down to your last dollar when you come to settle up!
+They can arrange moto hire or a tuk tuk.

 Coordinates (for GPS): 104º17'47.17" E, 10º29'42.88" N

 See position in Apple or Google Maps: Apple Maps | Google Maps